 When using tongs to dip your pottery in the glaze make sure you place them in the most solid and secure area of your pottery.
 Because you have to clamp down firmly with the tongs you don’t want to crack or even break your piece.

 20. Watch Your Dipping Time

 Be careful not to leave your piece in the glaze too long.
-Three seconds is the recommended time to keep your piece submerged in the glaze.
+Three to five seconds is the recommended time to keep your piece submerged in the glaze.
 One or two seconds less if you want a very thin coat and two or three seconds longer if you want a thicker coat.